Superjomn/superjomn.github.io/content/posts/cuda-memory-coalescing-access.md

 ## Performance {#performance}

+All the kernels are tested with double data type, and the block size is 256, for the last kernels, each thread are setted to consume 8 elements.
-I tested the performance on GTX 3090, the clocks are fixed as below:
+The performance is tested on GTX 3090, with the clocks locked as below:

 | GPU clocks | Memory clocks |
 |------------|---------------|